A popular restaurant on social media is now on a crowdfunding platform!

 Source: #CafeMamas' signature brunch—no introduction needed | Enjoy an unforgettable brunch at home!

-“Cafe Mamas has launched a Wadiz crowdfunding campaign to bring our products closer to people across the country.
+“Cafe Mamas has launched a Wadiz crowdfunding campaign to bring our brand closer to people across the country.
 The valuable funds raised through Wadizcampaign will be used to introduce Cafe Mamas to an even wider audience and to establish ourselves as the nation’s leading ricotta cheese producer.
-With this Wadiz campaign as our starting point, Cafe Mamas will evolve into a food company offering a wide range of food services!”
+With this Wadiz campaign as our starting point, Cafe Mamas is poised to grow into a food company offering a wide range of food services!”

 In its Wadiz funding description, Cafe Mamas defines the purpose of this campaign as follows: Over the past 10 years, Cafe Mamas has grown from a small café into an offline brand with multiple company-owned locations.
 Now, it aims to evolve into a food company that provides multi-food services without the boundaries between online and offline.
 This funding campaign serves as the stepping stone for that leap forward!